Azure/opendigitaltwins-tools/SmartPlaces.Facilities/samples/Topology/README.md

 There are three common ways to monitor / debug the topology loading process:

-1. If you are running the app inside an Azure container, go to the container in the Azure portal, and click on the logs tab in the Containers portal.
-This will give you a look at the last few minutes of the log.
-If, for some reason, the app is not starting or processing, this is usually the quickest way to identify the issue.

-2. If you deployed the [dashboards](..\deploy\deploy.ps1), you should be able to review various graphs to help identify issues.
+1. If you deployed the [dashboards](..\deploy\deploy.ps1), you should be able to review various graphs to help identify issues.
 There are 4 types of graphs currently available:

     1. Ingestion Metrics (how many of each type were found in the source graph):
         1. Number of Sites